 Vitamin A plays a vital role in setting our circadian rhythm and helping with sleep.
 The best way to ensure you are not deficient in vitamin A is by eating organ meat such as liver once a week.

 Alternatively, supplementing with vitamin A once or twice a week could help.
-I use Thorne Vitamin A 2x a week taken in the morning with food if I don't get my weekly liver intake.
+I use Thorne Vitamin A twice a week taken in the morning with food if I don't get my weekly liver intake.

-If you are eating a vegetarian or plant based diet you may be low in vitamin B6 in which case I would recommend taking a daily B complex vitamin such as Thorne Basic B.
+If you are eating a vegetarian or plant-based diet you may be low in vitamin B6 in which case I would recommend taking a daily B-complex vitamin such as Thorne Basic B.

 Finally, it's important to remember that foods like dark chocolate and beverages such as tea all have caffeine present in them.
-If you are in the habit of having dark chocolate for desert each night, you may want to reconsider in case it is impacting your sleep.
+If you are in the habit of having dark chocolate for dessert each night, you may want to reconsider in case it is impacting your sleep.